Suffering with Rage

 Each day we must find something to smile about – if not in our surroundings, then within our memories, even if we must go all the way back to our childhood.

-As we do this, the tiny crystal of beauty will expand.
-At first, only in minute increments; and because it is smaller than the cube of rage, we must give more attention to this tiny seed crystal, just as a parent will give greater attention to the newborn babe than to the adolescent child because of need.
-You must nurture this seed crystal; but at the same time, make no attempt to harm the rage, as it is a part of you.
+As we do this, the tiny crystal of beauty will expand, but at first only in minute increments.
+Because it is smaller than the cube of rage, we must give more attention to this tiny seed crystal, just as a parent will give greater attention to the newborn babe than to the adolescent child because of need.
+You must nurture this seed crystal, but at the same time make no attempt to harm the rage, as it is a part of you.

 As you practice this exercise, you will inevitably reach the point where the tiny seed crystal has grown to be greater than the cube made of rage.
 As you continue this exercise over time, the seed crystal will now vibrate with greater and greater intensity, and one will see beauty where one has never seen beauty before.